GazousGit/R36S-Game-Compatibility-Lists/README.md

 Hello,
 You will find in this repo several links to google sheets carrying list of games tested on ArkOS.

-- Please note that some lists are not completed yet (It does take a lot of time, especially for N64) so please be patient.
+- Be patient!
+Some lists are not completed yet (It does take a lot of time, especially for N64)
-- If you have any suggestions/Corrections for thoses list, please do not hesitate and create an issue on this repository.
+- If you have any questions/suggestions/corrections for thoses list, **please do not hesitate and create an issue on this repository**.
+- Please make sure to **read every sheets in the documents**, I always add an Informations sheet with useful notes, control mapping, etc..
-- While being tested with a R36S device, those lists should be relevant for any device using Rockchip RK3326 SoC.
+- While being tested with a R36S device, the lists **should be relevant for any device using Rockchip RK3326 SoC**.
+- You might think PlayStation list is useless but I actually saw that Crash Bandicoot had some slowdowns on an emulator and another game worked better with this same emulator (this list is not a priority at all, I may even abandon it to be honest, we'll see once I'm done with all the other lists)
+- Same thing with Portmaster, I tried the Super Mario 64 and it actually didn't worked for me, so I'd like to test some ports (especialy the one that are N64/PSX/Dreamcast ports)

 ## _List of games_